nilsmagnus/grib/README.md

 Parser and library for grib2 file format.

-Forked from github.com/analogic/grib which is now abandoned by the author.
+Forked from github.com/analogic/grib which is now abandoned by the author (see comment on pull request [https://github.com/analogic/grib/pull/1]).

 ## Usage